jisungbin/ApiLibrary/README.md

 ## 📚 What is ApiLibrary?

-ApiLibrary is an Android open source project that actively utilizes the Android modern skill-set.
+ApiLibrary is an Android open source project that actively utilizes the Android modern skill set.
 ApiLibrary shows free APIs by [public-api](https://github.com/davemachado/public-api).

 ## ⛲ Supported features